JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/SetSeaIceEmiss.rst

 SetSeaIceEmiss
 ==============
-From Fast Models for Land Surface Emissivity report [Hewison and English (1999)]:
+From Fast Models for Land Surface Emissivity report (Hewison and English, 1999):

-This is a semi-empirical model that uses Fresnel’s formulae to calculate the specular reflectivity of a dielectric surface, whose permittivity can be described by a single Debye relaxation, neglecting the ionic conductivity term, as this is negligible for frequencies above 20GHz.
+This is a semi-empirical model that uses Fresnel’s formulae to calculate the specular reflectivity (emmisivity) of a dielectric surface, whose permittivity can be described by a single Debye relaxation, neglecting the ionic conductivity term, as this is negligible for frequencies above 20 GHz.

-Determine and output surface type for use with observation operator (e.g. RTTOV) based on GeoVaLs, observation report type and AAPP (ATOVS and AVHRR Pre-processing Package) classification, where available.
+This obsfunction requires observation Metadata (surface classification) from AAPP and returns an emmisivity for applicable ice profiles.

 Based on UK Met Office Ops_SatRad_SeaIceEmiss procedure.

 Required input variables: